yarnthen/yarnthencohosking/_posts/2017-05-01-file-deployment-using-powershell-part-1.md

 comments: true
 ---

+### Some Background Story
+I need a tool to do audit friendly deployment tasks.
+Bulk of my deployment activities involved simple copy and paste, but auditors have been challenging the method that I am using(select the file and copy and paste) as there is no accountability of this process.
+This issue can be easily resolved by having a automated deployment tool but that is a WIP with a project created for that.
+In the meantime, I need a short term solution to satisfy the auditors’ ‘hunger’ on the accountability.
+Basically, this tool will need to prove that what I deployed is the correct thing.

 I have gathered a short list of requirements of what my tool is supposed to achieve.

  1. This needs to work on Windows 7 Desktop